 So against this magnificent sum of £1265, you’ve got to set £1000 for the proof-reading, £180 for the editing, £50 for the cover, and £100 for the techie bits.
 That’s £1330.

-OK so even through you were a big success for an indie writer, you’ve lost money.
+OK so even through you were a really big success for an indie writer, you’ve lost money.
 What can you do?

 Well in your second book you can put the price up a bit, you’re a success, you’ve got a reader base.

-But if you just publish through Kindle (which would lose me between 10% and 15% of my sales) you can simply do the techie bits yourself, immediately saving £100.
+But if you just publish through Kindle alone (which would lose me between 10% and 15% of my sales) you can simply do the techie bits yourself, immediately saving £100.